-An eminently political opera in which power struggles are interwoven with family conflicts, Simon Boccanegra echoes the life of its composer – the man who championed the cause of Italian unification and overcame the loss of his wife and children.
+A searing and eminently political opera in which power struggles are interwoven with family conflicts, Simon Boccanegra echoes the life of its composer – the man who championed the cause of Italian unification and overcame the loss of his wife and children.
+Written in the late 1850s following the triumphs of La Traviata, Rigoletto and Il Trovatore, and revised some years later as a mature composer, this captivating and intensely emotional score bears the hallmarks of Verdi at his greatest.

 Calixto Bieito, that most Shakespearean of opera directors, brings humanism and truth to a work haunted by gleaming images of the sea.
 Fabio Luisi conducts.